 SUPER MAGIC

-This is an extremely small and new format without the access to a large amount of data.
+For ease of use, SUPER uses the Legacy banlist.SUPER is a niche, new format without the access to a large amount of data.
 Playtesting is in very early stages.
 Suggestions for additions to the banlist are welcome via the format's Twitter.

 SUPER MAGIC